sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

 This pizza will always have salami on it!

-I> The `const` and `let` keywords are relatively new in JavaScript, and were introduced in ECMAScript 2015.
-Before that, we only had the `var` keyword, which is no longer recommended.
-The main difference is that the `const` and `let` are block-scoped, while the `var` is function-scoped.
+I> The `const` and `let` keywords are relatively new in JavaScript and were introduced in ECMAScript 2015.
+Before that, JavaScript only had the `var` keyword, which is no longer recommended.
+The main difference is that `const` and `let` are block-scoped (meaning, the variable is accessible inside a single block, such as an `if` condition or a `for` loop), while `var` is function-scoped (meaning, the variable is accessible anywhere within in a function).
 Additionally, we can now choose whether to allow reassignments or not, depending on which keyword we use to declare a variable.

 Most of the time, we can write code without reassignments, making it easier to reason about.